-- > Section 1 describes the scientific context in which the EMiR project is set. - > Section 2 introduces the MWR brightness temperatures on which the EMiR processing is built. - > In Section 4, a novel approach for inter-calibrating microwave radiometers is described. - Section 3 outlines the TCWV and LWP retrievals.
-The TCWV retrieval algorithms use a full optimal estimation framework [Deblonde, 2001], which has also been used in the context of the ESA DUE GlobVapour project [GlobVapour, 2012]. - > In Section 5, the retrieval for Wet Tropospheric Correction (WTC) is laid out. - Section 6 provides a detailed description of the EMiR Level-2 data sets produced from individual orbits. - Section 7 describes the generation of temporally and spatially gridded Level-3 EMiR data products.
+- > Section 1 describes the scientific context of the EMiR project. - > Section 2 introduces the MWR brightness temperatures on which the EMiR processing is built. - Section 3 outlines the TCWV and LWP retrievals.
+The TCWV retrieval algorithms is based on an optimal estimation framework [Deblonde, 2001], which has also been used in the context of the ESA DUE GlobVapour project [GlobVapour, 2012]. - In Section 0, a novel approach for inter-calibrating microwave radiometers is described. - ➤ In Section 5, the retrieval for Wet Tropospheric Correction (WTC) is laid out. - Section 6 provides a detailed description of the EMiR Level-2 data sets produced from individual orbits. - > Section 7 describes generation and file structure of temporally and spatially gridded Level-3 EMiR data products.